-It tends to stir up strong emotions.
+It stirs up strong emotions.
 Less we forget, Ornette Coleman was physically attacked on more than one occasion.

 I remember going to hear Cecil Taylor one night and people were shouting, “I’m leaving!”
 Cecil was right in the middle of a number, and he was pushing the envelope, and this guy got up, spun around and said, “It’s shit,” before running out.
 The next night, and every night after that, the guy was back, and he sat right next to Cecil.
-This is what he had to adjust to.
+He had to adjust this to.
 For some people, it was like a hallucination or a possession or having to go through a religious experience.

 That brings us to 1966, 1967 and the album, Live in San Francisco, with Archie Shepp (Impulse), New York Eye and Ear Control with Don Cherry, Albert Ayler, John Tchicai and Gary Peacock (ESP), Until with Robin Kenyatta (Atlantic), Mama Too Tight with Archie Shepp (Impulse) and Live at Donaueschingen (Saba).
 Those were productive years.

 That was the famous year that Thelonious Monk took an orchestra to Europe.
 Much of the footage from the film, Straight No Chaser, was taken from that tour.
 So it was great sharing the stage with Monk and also with Miles (Davis).
 That was when he had the quintet with (drummer) Tony Williams and (pianist) Herbie Hancock.

 What did Monk mean to you?